 BetMGM and PointsBet become the fifth and sixth online sportsbooks in the state, joining DraftKings, FanDuel, BetAmerica and BetRivers, which launched the previous year.

 Gov. Eric Holcomb signs House Bill 1015 into law, which legalizes and regulates sports betting both online and at the state’s licensed casinos and racinos.
 In-person sports betting begins in September, online and mobile wagering a month later.

 The U.S. Supreme Court strikes down the Professional and Amateur Sports Protection Act, which restricted sports betting outside of Nevada.
 The decision allows each state to determine if it wants online and/or land-based sports wagering.

-Indiana becomes second state (after Virginia) to pass daily fantasy sports regulation.
+Indiana becomes second state (after Virginia) to pass DFS regulation.

 Indiana lawmakers approve land-based casinos, meaning casinos no longer must be riverboats docked on lakes or rivers.

 Casino gambling is expanded to allow online slots and video poker machines at the state’s two racetracks, Hoosier Park and Indiana Downs (later renamed Indiana Grand).